jcabelloc/jcabelloc.github.io/_posts/2019-01-24-python3-getting-started.md

 ### Lists
 Lists might contain items of different types, but usually the items all have the same type.
+Lists are mutable sequences.

 ```python